maniartech/vault/README.md

 });

-// Once the secured valued is setup, usage is similar to the regular vault storage.
+// Once the secured vault is setup, usage is similar to the regular vault
-// Just start using it!
+// storage.
+Just start using it!

 // Set the values.
 It stores the encrypted Uint8Array in the storage
 // against the key.
 If you want to immediately use the value, then